justinrlee/confluent-demo/README.md

 There are two versions:

-1. 'simple' mode - uses LDAP (OpenLDAP) for authentication/authorization, is maybe 80% functionally complete, although the demo needs to be fleshed out
+1. 'ldap' mode - uses LDAP (OpenLDAP) for authentication/authorization, is maybe 80% functionally complete, although the demo needs to be fleshed out
 2. 'oidc' mode - uses OIDC/OAuth2.0 (Keycloak) for authentication, is maybe 30% functionally complete

 Architecturally, this will deploy: